vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 case for state files with extension `.48S` which you can find in the `STATE` directory on the calculator.

+The `Size` operation when applying to text counts the number of Unicode characters, not the number of bytes.
+The number of bytes can be computed using the `Bytes` command.

 ## Help